Phase Two – 1976-1980: Egan Takes Knight. As XJ40 vaults its final hurdles, John Egan arrives at Browns Lane.

 Winning approval from the BL board however was one thing, obtaining funding from the government would be the final hurdle.
-Despite the fact that he frequently disagreed with Mrs. Thatcher, it appears the Iron Lady was susceptible to Sir Michael Edwardes’ charms, enabling him to wheedle vast sums of money out of a vehemently non-interventionist Prime Minister.
-The sweetener was the long-term potential of a revitalised Jaguar being sold off to the private sector, gaining XJ40 serious traction as a priority BL project.
+Despite their differing political views, it appears Mrs. Thatcher was susceptible to Sir Michael Edwardes’ charms, enabling him to wheedle vast sums of money out of a vehemently non-interventionist Prime Minister.
+The sweetener was the long-term potential of a revitalised Jaguar being sold off, gaining XJ40 serious traction as a priority BL project.
 Things were looking up, especially when it was announced the company would once again be known as Jaguar Cars, a separate independent entity within BL.

 But for Managing Director, Bob Knight, it was a different matter.
 With Egan installed as Chairman, his position became untenable.
 It remains a matter of conjecture as to whether he left or was pushed but that July, Knight cleared his desk and walked out of the company for whom he had sacrificed so much.
-Certainly, the description of his departure – on foot, carrying two plastic carrier bags of personal effects to the bus stop on Browns Lane is unbearably poignant.
+Certainly, the description of his departure – on foot, carrying two plastic carrier bags of personal effects to the bus stop on Browns Lane is almost unbearably poignant.

 It’s impossible to overstate the significance of Bob Knight – not only to XJ40, but to Jaguar’s very survival.
 Without his subtle and sophisticated campaign to protect the marque’s autonomy through the 1970’s, Jaguar would have been yet another sorry statistic of the Ryder years.

 Perhaps he was a little too fixated on XJ40 to the detriment of other more pressing concerns, but it is equally possible that without the galvanising effect of the project, Jaguar would have completely lost the will to resist.
-In the arena of chassis development, Knight was undoubtedly the foremost engineer of his era.
+In the arena of chassis development, Knight was probably unsurpassed.
 His almost pathological obsession with refinement ensured successive Jaguars were world leaders in noise suppression and ride comfort.
 His loss would be felt keenly, but his engineering successor would prove a worthy one.
 Meanwhile, Knight’s departure would see act two of XJ40’s opera to a close.